Sunday, June 28, 2015

 Each variable will be awarded with a score of 0 to 3.
 A “0” should be avoided, even if it is free.
 A “3” is top of the line.
 I will total the ratings and have a final number for the review.
 Therefore, 12 is a root beer made in heaven, based on my preferred taste and texture.

 Aroma and Flavor: First, the aroma when you open the bottle is the first impression.
-A great root beer has an aroma that enhances the anticipation of the first drink.
+An excellent root beer has an aroma that enhances the anticipation of the first drink.
 This is followed by taste or smoothness in my mouth.
-The flavor is the most common reference to people enjoying a beverage, or even food.
-I prefer a thick and rich, with little water like texture, for my root beer.
+The flavor is the most common reference for people enjoying a beverage or food.
+I prefer a thick and rich, with a little water-like texture, for my root beer.
 I understand that means the sugar count is high.

-A Root Beer with a hint of vanilla is a preference.
-I often can tell immediately those that are flavored with honey.
-I even noted some use maple syrup.
+I prefer root Beer with a hint of vanilla.
+I can often tell immediately which are flavored with honey.
+I even noted that some use maple syrup.

-Head: While this is not a major factor for me, it is important to many.
-I think this is the A/W mentality my generation grew up experiencing.
-It was a psychological belief that big foam mean big taste.
-I often wonder if some actually put additives to create the head?
+Head: While this is not a significant factor for me, it is essential to many.
+This is the A/W mentality my generation grew up experiencing.
+It was a psychological belief that big foam meant big taste.
+Do some actually put additives in place to create the head?

 In addition, the taste of all that delightful foam may add to this score.
 In some cases, it’s tasteless.

-Zip: I believe the zip from proper spices and carbonation is what makes a great root beer.
-I love a smooth, spice like zip at it passes through the taste buds.
-The carbonation that provides a slight tongue tingle is a great balance.
+Zip: Proper spices and carbonation make a great root beer.
+I love a smooth, spice-like zip as it passes through the taste buds.
+The carbonation provides a slight tongue tingle and is an outstanding balance.

-Post consumption impression: The way the root beer intensifies my desire for another important.
-My post consumption experience should be a highlight, a lasting impression.
+Post-consumption impression: The root beer must intensify my desire for something else.
+My post-consumption experience should be a highlight, a lasting impression.

 The following list will be updated with scores as the reviews are completed.